-(3) An employer shall ensure equity in the employment of persons in the respective entity and shall, for this purpose.
+(3) An employer shall ensure equity in the employment of persons in the respective entity and shall, for this purpose put measures in place to ensure that the principle of non-discrimination is adhered to.

 35. (1) It shall not be deemed discriminatory under this Part where, having regard to the nature of the employment or the context in which it is carried out-